When to Pivot Your Startup with Michael True

 Ariana Amirkhanian

-A Series A fundraise takes amost 8 months from initial strategy to wire transfer.
-This breaks down to 2 months for structuring and research, 2 months for investor targeting, 4 months of active pitching, and 2 month for legal closing.
+A Series A fundraise takes 6 months from initial strategy to wire transfer.
+This breaks down to 2 months for structuring and research, 2 months of active pitching, and 2 months for legal closing.
 Most founders underestimate this by 3-4 months because they skip the foundation work and jump straight to pitching.

 The founder pitched over 80 firms (~170 individual investors), secured 50+ first partner calls, and received 3 term sheets.